joedemo/BeaconFramework_demo/README.md

 ##Requirements
 - Xcode 7.3 or higher
-- iOS 8.0 or higher
+- iOS 8.3 or higher

 ##Demo
+####Swift:
+- IIIBeaconDetect branch

+  Build and run the BeaconFramework_demo.xcodeproj in Xcode
 ####Object-C:
 - IIIBeaconDetect(object-c) branch

-  Build and run the BeaconFramework_demo.xcodeproj(object-c) in Xcode
+  Build and run the BeaconFramework_demo(object-c) in Xcode

 ##iOS 9 App Transport Security issue